robotfinance/BIX/README.md

 - 100% up-time (no single point of failure)<br>
 - no single source of the truth </p>

-<p>BIX is an open source alternative to TradeBlock's XBX index (see https://tradeblock.com/markets/index/).
+<p>BIX is an open source alternative to <a href="https://tradeblock.com/markets/index/">TradeBlock's XBX index</a>.
 We believe that proprietary indices like XBX  have negative effects on market quality, because<br>
 1. they can easily be manipulated by a central entity<br>
 2. they can't be rebuilt locally, so it does not only cost more money to consume Tradeblock's feed, it also adds latency to receive data via TradeBlock's proxy server in NYC</p>